Valerie and Her Week of Wonders (film)

-Valerie and Her Week of Wonders (Valerie a týden divů) is a 1970 Czechoslovak gothic coming-of-age surrealist dark fantasy film co-written and directed by Jaromil Jireš, based on the 1935 novel of the same name by Vítězslav Nezval.
-It is considered part of the Czechoslovak New Wave movement.
+Valerie and Her Week of Wonders (Valerie a týden divů) is a 1970 Czechoslovak Gothic coming-of-age surrealist dark fantasy horror film co-written and directed by Jaromil Jireš, based on the 1935 novel by Vítězslav Nezval.
+It is considered one of the last films of the Czechoslovak New Wave movement.
 The film portrays the heroine as living in a disorienting dream, cajoled by priests, vampires, and men and women alike.
 The film blends dark fantasy, eroticism and Gothic horror genres.

 Plot

 Valerie, a 13-year-old girl, is asleep when a thief steals her earrings; as she tries to investigate, she is startled by a horrific man, the Constable, who wears a mask.
 The thief returns her earrings the next day, angering the Constable.
 Back at her house, Valerie's grandmother, Elsa, tells her that the earrings were left behind by Valerie's mother upon joining a convent.
 Previously, the earrings belonged to the Constable, who also owned their house.
 Valerie also learns that a group of missionaries and a company of actors are coming to town.
 During her neighbor Hedvika's wedding, Valerie sees the Constable watching her in the crowd and her grandmother also seems to recognize him.
 Valerie receives a letter from the thief, Orlík ("Eaglet"), warning her that the Constable, his uncle, killed Orlík's parents and now wants Valerie's earrings back.
 Orlík asks Valerie to meet him at the church that evening; when they meet, he does not hide his attraction to her.

 Later, Valerie meets the Constable in the street, in disguise; he leads Valerie to a spyhole into a chamber where her grandmother threatens to whip herself in an attempt to win back the love of a past lover, a priest named Gracián.
 Orlík takes Valerie away and tells her that his uncle is in love with her.
 The Constable meets Elsa, who calls him Richard and says she has loved no-one since he seduced and abandoned her when she was 17.
 He promises to make her young again if she sells him the house that Valerie will inherit.
 Meanwhile, Orlík gives Valerie a pearl for protection, then hides her from Richard again.
 At a picnic, Gracián tells Valerie that Orlík is her brother.
 That night, Gracián comes into her bedroom and attempts to rape her, but she swallows the pearl to protect herself.
 Meanwhile, Richard and Elsa sneak into Hedvika's; while Hedvika and her husband consummate their marriage, Elsa bites her on the neck, stealing the blood necessary to become young again.